What every woman should know about the risk factors and symptoms of heart disease

 Breathlessness: Having shortness of breath or waking up breathless at night can be a warning sigh.

-Chronic fatigue: Overwhelming or out-of-character fatigue may be a symptom of heart disease.
+Chronic fatigue: Overwhelming or out-of-character fatigue may be a symptom.
 Severe fatigue that lasts several days can also be a heart attack symptom.

 Dizziness: Feeling light-headed or dizzy can indicate heart valve disease or arrhythmia (an irregular heart rhythm).